Platypus makes it easy to share scripts and programs with people who are

-- Can display graphical feedback of script execution as progress bar, text window with script output, droplet, WebKit HTML rendering or status item menu
+- Apps can display graphical feedback of script execution as progress bar, text window with script output, droplet, WebKit HTML rendering or status item menu

-- Dragging and dropping files or text snippets on application, which are then passed to the script as arguments
+- Apps support receiving dragged and dropped files or text snippets, which are then passed to the script as arguments

-- Can create applications that run in the background (LSUIElement)
+- Apps can be configured to run in the background (LSUIElement)

 - Set own application icon or select from presets

-- App bundle configuration for associated file types, identifier, version, author, etc.
+- Set app's associated file types, identifier, version, author, etc.

-- Graphical interface for bundling support files with script
+- Graphical interface for bundling support files with the script

-- "Profiles" which can be used to save configurations
+- "Profiles" can be used to save app configurations

 - Built-in script editor, or linking with external editor of choice

-Platypus is free, open-source software distributed under the terms of the BSD license.
-It is written in Objective C for the Cocoa application programming interfaces.
-The source code is available on GitHub
+Platypus is free, open source software distributed under the terms of the three-clause BSD license and has been continually maintained and developed for a very long time (since 2003).
+The source code is available on GitHub.

-If Platypus makes your life easier or helps you be more productive, please donate to support continued development.
+If Platypus makes your life easier, please make a donation to support continued development.